 The entire process to fix phone echoing can be summarized in just five simple steps.
 I’ll walk you through each step in greater detail below.

 #1 – Identify the Cause of Phone Echoing

-There are tons of free online tools that you can use, but the Nextiva Quality Speed Test Tool is one of my favorites.
+There are tons of free online tools that you can use, but the Nextiva Quality Speed Test Tool is one of our favorites.

 RingCentral’s Quality of Service Test is another viable option to consider.